msamblanet/node-obfuscator/README.md

 - name - The name of the alogrithm - must match the key used to store it in the algSettings
 - base - The name of an alogrithm to extend - if specified, any unspecified settings are inherited from the base
-    - Note that values of ```undefined``` do not override the base.
-As a result, we recommend using the nullish operator in the following pattern when adding passwords:
+    - Note that except for ```password```, values of ```undefined``` do not override the base.
+A special check was put in for password to avoid any unintended usage of the base key.
+Take care with any other values which may be dynamically loaded.
-        - ```config.algSettings.PROD21.password ??= "";```
-        - Using this pattern will ensure the password is too short (causing it to fail if accidentally used) instead of inheriting it from the base if the value is not specified
 - notes - Optional string with notes on the alogrithm - not used programatically
 - password - Password used to derive the key - if set to a string less than 8 characters, an error will be thrown when trying to use the key
 - salt - Salt used to derive the key